ideo/frequency-is-freedom/README.md

 ### Development

 1. This project uses [Poetry](https://python-poetry.org/) to manage dependencies.
-You can find instructions for installing the latest Poetry [here](https://python-poetry.org/docs/master/#installation).
+If you don't yet have Poetry, the latest installation instructions can be found [here](https://python-poetry.org/docs/master/#installation).
 Install all needed packages with:
    ```bash
    poetry install
    ```